 Afghan Hounds are a rather sturdy, healthy breed with an average lifespan commensurate with other dogs in their size group.
-In Afghan Hounds, health problems can include hip and elbow dysplasia, juvenile cataracts; thyroiditis, an autoimmune disease that destroys the thyroid gland; laryngeal paralysis; and bleeding disorders such as von Willebrand disease.
+In Afghan Hounds, health problems can include hip and elbow dysplasia, juvenile cataracts, thyroiditis, an autoimmune disease that destroys the thyroid gland; laryngeal paralysis; and bleeding disorders as von Willebrand disease.

 - Afghan Hound pups between 8 and 12 weeks old need 4 meals in a day.

 - Feed afghan hound puppies three to 6 months old three meals each day.

 - Feed puppies six months to 1 year 2 times in twenty hours.